PeterTh/gedosato/pack/README.txt

 - Take screenshots of either the pre-downsampled full buffer or the actual image displayed on screen (automatically sorted in per-game folders!)
 - Generic texture overriding for all textures loaded using D3DX
+- Texture upsampling support using "smart" image processing algorithms
 - Framerate limiting using double/triple/quadruple V-sync
-- Forcing borderless fullscreen mode and mouse cursor hiding
+- Forcing borderless fullscreen mode, hiding menus and mouse cursor hiding
 - Frame timing information (both GPU and CPU)
 - FXAA, SMAA and postprocessing injection
+- Generic support for HuD-toggling and HuD-less postprocessing/screenshots by means of shader hash ids
 - [Dark Souls 2] VSSAO2, Bokeh DoF, HDR Bloom and HuD-less screenshots

 What is the Dark Souls 2 plugin?